Boundary Discontinuity Designs: Theory and Practice: The Boundary Discontinuity Design

 Figure \ref{fig:BDillustration} illustrates the boundary and treatment assignment regions in two stylized settings corresponding to the geographic and non-geographic examples.
 Figure \ref{fig:BDgeo} illustrates the geographic BD design case, where units are split into adjacent treated and control areas according to their location with respect to a geographic border, as in \cite{black1999better} and \citet{holmes1998effect}.
-(This figure shows the New Jersey-Pennsylvania border as considered by \cite{Card-Krueger_1994_AER}.)
+(This figure shows the New Jersey-Pennsylvania border.)
 Figure \ref{fig:BDnongeo} illustrates the non-geographic setting, using as example the study by \cite{ou2010leave} where students receive two exam scores and a treatment is given only to those individuals who score above a minimum cutoff in each exam.
 In geographic applications, the bivariate score is always composed of the geographic coordinates of the units.
-In non-geographic applications, the bivariate score could include different types of variables; in addition to test scores from multiple exams, non-geographic bivariate scores include shares of airline passengers in origin and destination cities \citep{snider2015barriers}, tax rates and income ratios \citep{egger2015impact}, systolic and diastolic blood pressure measurements \citep{dai2022effects}, different component scores in a means testing formula \citep{salti2022impact,kampfen2024heterogeneous}, and population counts at different time periods \citep{hinnerich2014democracy}.
+In non-geographic applications, the bivariate score could include different types of variables; in addition to test scores from multiple exams, examples include shares of airline passengers in origin and destination cities \citep{snider2015barriers}, tax rates and income ratios \citep{egger2015impact}, systolic and diastolic blood pressure measurements \citep{dai2022effects}, different component scores in a means-testing formula \citep{salti2022impact,kampfen2024heterogeneous}, and population counts at different time periods \citep{hinnerich2014democracy}.